knitterJ/knitterJ/README.md

 - Dream about monetization 🪙 of the stuff that I personally create.
 The best example is: https://threejs-journey.com/. <br> Tangible outcomes count the most.

-- Like the quote: ❠ Consistency and perseverance is one of the biggest factors to fulfillment in any sphere of life." (while taking into account sunk costs fallacy).
+- Like the quote ❠ Consistency and perseverance is one of the biggest factors to fulfillment in any sphere of life." (while taking into account sunk costs fallacy).

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=java&logoColor=white)